oracle-quickstart/oci-hpc/README.md

 After a modification of the `/opt/oci-hpc/conf/queues.conf`, you need to run `/opt/oci-hpc/bin/slurm_config.sh`

+If you have some state that is messing with Slurm, you can make sure it is put back in the initial state with `/opt/oci-hpc/bin/slurm_config.sh --initial`

 To turn on autoscaling:
 Uncomment the line in `crontab -e`:
 ```